12 Painless Ways to Save Money on a Tight Budget

 The entire reason we paid off debt was because we wanted $500 each and every month to go towards something else.
 Over $6,000 a year to be used in some other way.
 Read our debt free story in one year.

-If you are broke, low income, or living paycheck to paycheck, by finally eliminating debt for good, it will greatly improve your personal finance situation.
+If you are broke, low income, or living paycheck to paycheck, finally eliminating debt for good, it will greatly improve your personal finance situation.
 In the end, it is the easiest and long-lasting way to save money on a tight budget.

-Useful Resources to Debt Payoff:
+Useful Resources for Debt Payoff:

 Which Ways to Save Money on a Tight Budget is your Favorite??